Flag of Ecuador

 Train on La Nariz de Diablo

-Train approaching one of the switchbacks on La Nariz del Diablo;
+Tren Crucero luxury cruise train near one of the switchbacks on La Nariz del Diablo

 The first railway in Ecuador was a short line running inland from Yaguachi, near Durán.
 It opened in the early 1870s (sources differ as to the exact date) and was built to 3ft 6in (1067mm) gauge, an unusual choice for Latin America but probably dictated by the availability of ready made material from the British suppliers.
 The line was intended to link Guayaquil (via a river connection from Yaguachi) to Sibambe, where it would meet the mule roads from Quito.
 However, by the turn of the century, a grandiose project was conceived to carry the line through to Quito; this involved major engineering works to overcome the mountainous climb out of Sibambe, and the result was a unique steeply graded line with switchbacks ascending La Nariz del Diablo (“The Devil’s Nose”).
 The line opened throughout from Durán (situated on the opposite bank of the river Guayas from Guayaquil) to Quito in 1908.
 There were few later extensions; noteworthy were Quito to Ibarra in 1929, extended to San Lorenzo on the northen coast in 1957; a branch from the main line near Durán into Guayaquil proper in 1936; and finally a branch from Sibambe to Cuenca, opened as recently as 1965.
 There have never been any international connections.